John McLachlan (composer): Life

 McLachlan was born in Dublin, son of the writer Leland Bardwell, and studied at the DIT Conservatory of Music and Drama (1982–6), the Royal Irish Academy of Music (1989–97), and Trinity College Dublin (BA 1988), where he received a Ph.D. in musicology in 1999 for a study of the relationship between analysis and compositional technique in the post-war avant-garde.
 He has also studied privately with Robert Hanson (1989–90) and Kevin Volans (1994–5).
 He now lives in Inishowen, County Donegal.

 He has written numerous articles for The Journal of Music in Ireland (2000–10; now the online Journal of Music).
 He was executive director of the Association of Irish Composers (AIC; 1998–2012), and in 2007 he was elected to Aosdána.

 McLachlan was the featured composer in the RTÉ National Symphony Orchestra's "Horizons" series in 2003 and 2008.
-He has also represented Ireland at international festivals, including the ISCM World Music Days in Slovenia in 2003 and Croatia in 2005.
-In 2006, his work Grand Action was commissioned as a test-piece for the AXA Dublin International Piano Competition.
+He has also represented Ireland at international festivals, including the ISCM World Music Days in Slovenia in 2003 Croatia in 2005 and New Zealand in 2022.
+In 2006, his work Grand Action was commissioned as a test piece for the AXA Dublin International Piano Competition.